-As the name suggests, hybrid remote work is an amalgamation of on-site and remote work models.
-Many organizations have embraced this model to offer their employees more flexibility while maintaining the stability and camaraderie often associated with in-office work.
+As the name suggests, hybrid remote work combines traditional in-office work and more progressive remote work models.
+Many organizations have embraced this model to offer employees more flexibility while maintaining the stability and camaraderie often associated with in-office work.

 So, without further ado, let’s get started.